sagahansson/lt2326-ml/README.md

 # Chinese character "recognition"

+PSA: Under `/scratch/gushansad/`, I have added all Lenet models, as they exceeded the Github maximum file size (the Alexnet models are small enough to go on Github, but I added them under the scratch directory as well).
+I also added the labels as pickles, since they take quite some time to run.

 ## Part 1

 For the data preparation, I first compared the `info.json` and `train.jsonl` files.
 Realising that all the needed information was available in `train.jsonl`, I proceeded to only use that.
 The function `get_meta()` basically just retrieves all the needed information from `train.jsonl`, and discards everything else (including data for images not present in the `/scratch/lt2326-h21/a1/images` directory).